treangenlab/Kente/README.md

 Just as Kente fabric weaves diverse strands into coherent designs, Kente the bioinformatics tool identifies structural lineage switches woven into microbial genomes.

 ## Installation
-1. The Kente Pangenome Graph Database is available for download ...
+1. The Kente Pangenome Graph Database is available for download on [Zenodo](https://zenodo.org/records/18895175)  with an example contig dataset.
 ## Software Requirements
 1. Python3.10+
 2. Numpy